ASU-EGR304-2026-F-204/ASU-EGR304-2026-F-204/docs/04-Product-Requirements.md

 ## Requirement Criteria Specifications

 * 1.1.1 - Regulate system power from 9 volts to 5 volts
+  - Uses a voltage regulation module capable of stepping down 9 V to 5 V with minimal ripple (<50 mV).
+  - Includes thermal protection to prevent overheating during continuous operation.
+  - Efficiency target: ≥85% to support battery‑powered use cases.
+  - Must maintain ±5% output tolerance under varying load conditions.

 * 1.1.2 - Provide over-amperage project to not exceed 1.5 amps.
+  - Integrates a current‑limiting circuit (resettable fuse, PTC, or dedicated current‑limit IC).
+  - Trip threshold set at 1.5 A ± 0.1 A.
+  - Must respond within <10 ms to over‑current events to avoid component damage.
+  - Includes status indication (LED or digital flag) to alert the user of fault conditions.

 ## Open Questions

 * Can we design a battery system that lasts multiple days while still keeping the device lightweight and comfortable?